 What sets Apple apart is the fact that it has an objective to become carbon neutral.
 It has acquired several solar farms, providing sustainable energy to its data centers.

 As of 2018, all Apple retail stores, offices, and data centers are running on 100% renewable energy.

 As one of the most innovative and forward-thinking companies in the world, Google is doing all it can to make a difference.
 So, it will come as no surprise that Google has been carbon neutral since 2007.

 As Google evolves, the commitment to reducing all carbon emissions is becoming a priority.
 This ranges from cooling systems that reduce energy use by 30% to remanufacturing new servers from old servers.
 Google is considering all aspects of energy use and where it can make reductions.
 Each year, Google uses 735,000,000 kWh of green energy, most of which powers data centers.

 Google is not just looking to make an impact in its own industry.
 It is also seeking new technologies and sources of green energy that be used in other power-intensive industries.

 As far as technology is concerned, Microsoft is now the greenest company in the world.
 On an annual basis, Microsoft uses more than 1.3 billion kWh of green energy.
 Microsoft is an industry leader when it comes to thinking innovatively.
 It also constantly seeks new ways to meet its electric power requirements in a sustainable way.
-Utilising solar and wind power, Microsoft is also carbon neutral, with the green energy being used to provide sufficient power to software development facilities, data centres and manufacturing.
+Utilizing solar and wind power, Microsoft is also carbon-neutral, with green energy being used to provide sufficient power to software development facilities, data centers, and manufacturing.